-The need for international protection of refugees stemmed from the plight of displaced civilians in Europe during World War II.
-Most refugees are displaced from their country of origin to a neighboring country, and then resettled to a third country through international organizations like the Office of the United Nations High Commissioner for Refugees (UNHCR).
-The United States resettles more refugees than any other country, and these refugees go on to contribute to our communities and our economy.
+The United States passed its first official refugee legislation to address the plight of displaced Europeans following World War II.
+Most refugees are displaced from their country of origin to a neighboring country, and then resettled to a third country through international organizations.
+The United States resettles more refugees than any other country, refugees who go on to contribute to our communities and our economy.

 What is a refugee?